LukeGrahamLandry/franca/devlog.md

 - (variable.c)
 - my `// why not >= ?` in declspec i wasn't crazy, the internet agrees with me: https://github.com/rui314/chibicc/issues/142
 - i think my test that forks has the problem of your jit thread being gone
+- in declspec `ty := @match(` instead of `ty = @match(`, oops
+- pass alloca to the backend
+- trying to do casts without just pasting the table
+- ! arg might not be `_Bool` so it's not just xor with one bit
+- ND_SHR is shr or sar based on the type
+- i get `(void *)0xffffffffffffffff > (void *)0` wrong.
+folding was wrong for u64 because my comparison operator functions in franca were converting to i64 first for the old backend. amazing, ok so thats great success. this was the whole point. found a bug in my backend, that didn't exibit with the specific pattern of code franca generates (i almost always use signed numbers).
+- (arith.c)
+- signed div/mod. typoed loaduh vs loadub
+- (cast.c)
+- make it easy to toggle between recompiling the backend every time and borrowing the host's version from the vtable when running as a driver. so the tests can run in 300ms instead of 800ms.
+- codegen ND_FOR
+- convert ND_LOGOR, ND_LOGAND to ND_COND in the frontend
+- goto, labels, break/continue

 ## (Jan 22/23)